NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

-#### Field:� Present Weather Codes
+#### Field: Present Weather Codes

 The present weather codes field is assumed to follow the TMY2 conventions for this field.
 Note that though this field may be represented as numeric (e.g. in the CSV format), it is really a text field of 9 single digits.
-This convention along with values for each “column” (left to right) is presented in Table 16.
-Note that some formats (e.g. TMY) does not follow this convention – as much as possible, the present weather codes are converted to this convention during WeatherConverter processing.
-Also note that the most important fields are those representing liquid precipitation – where the surfaces of the building would be wet.
-EnergyPlus uses “Snow Depth” to determine if snow is on the ground.
+This convention along with values for each "column" (left to right) is presented in Table 16.
+Note that some formats (e.g. TMY) does not follow this convention - as much as possible, the present weather codes are converted to this convention during WeatherConverter processing.
+Also note that the most important fields are those representing liquid precipitation - where the surfaces of the building would be wet.
+EnergyPlus uses "Snow Depth" to determine if snow is on the ground.

 Table 16.
 Weather Codes Field Interpretation